Explore our MS in Health Education and Promotion Population Health specialization

 - Capstone course (5 cr.)

 This sequence represents the minimum credits for completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 The program’s courses are delivered in a prescribed sequence.